PrivateBin/PrivateBin/README.md

 ## What ZeroBin provides

-- As a server administrator you don't have to worry if your users post content that is considered illegal in your country.
-You have no knowledge of any pastes content.
++ As a server administrator you don't have to worry if your users post content that is considered illegal in your country.
+You have no knowledge of any of the pastes content.
 If requested or enforced, you can delete any paste from your system.

-- Pastebin like system to store text documents, code samples, etc.
++ Pastebin-like system to store text documents, code samples, etc.

-- Encryption of data sent to server, even if it does not provide HTTPS.
++ Encryption of data sent to server, even if it does not provide HTTPS.

-- Possibility to set a password which is required to read the paste.
++ Possibility to set a password which is required to read the paste.
 It further protects a paste and prevents people stumbling upon your paste's link from being able to read it without the password.